nodejs/node/doc/api/buffer.md

-For example, if an attacker can cause an application to receive a number where a string is expected, the application may call `new Buffer(100)` instead of `new Buffer("100")`, it will allocate a 100 byte buffer instead of allocating a 3 byte buffer with content `"100"`.
+For example, if an attacker can cause an application to receive a number where a string is expected, the application may call `new Buffer(100)` instead of `new Buffer("100")`, leading it to allocate a 100 byte buffer instead of allocating a 3 byte buffer with content `"100"`.
 This is commonly possible using JSON API calls.
-Since JSON distinguishes between numeric and string types, it allows injection of numbers where a naive application might expect to always receive a string.
-Before Node.js 8.0.0, the 100 byte buffer might contain arbitrary pre-existing in-memory data, so may be used to expose in-memory secrets to a remote attacker.
+Since JSON distinguishes between numeric and string types, it allows injection of numbers where a naively written application that does not validate its input sufficiently might expect to always receive a string.
+Before Node.js 8.0.0, the 100 byte buffer might contain
+arbitrary pre-existing in-memory data, so may be used to expose in-memory secrets to a remote attacker.
 Since Node.js 8.0.0, exposure of memory cannot occur because the data is zero-filled.
 However, other attacks are still